Slurm scrontab¶

 Slurm job emails¶

-Slurm emails can be enabled in a similar fashion to other slurm jobs (e.g. --mail-user
+Slurm emails can be enabled in a similar fashion to other slurm jobs (e.g. --mail-user and --mail-type).

 However, if the job is run frequently, this can lead to lots of email messages and they might have issues with various email providers.
-To reduce email notifications for frequently running jobs, users can determine a limited condition on when the email is sent (i.e. #SCRON --mail-type=FAIL
+To reduce email notifications for frequently running jobs, users can determine a limited condition on when the email is sent (i.e. #SCRON --mail-type=FAIL).

 Email from a job script¶

-is installed on the HiPerGator compute nodes.
+The email tool msmtp is installed on the HiPerGator compute nodes.
 This tool can be used to send emails from scripts.
-Again, it is important to consider rate limiting.
+It is important to consider rate limiting (keep it simple, no bulk emailing, etc.).

-Also set these with suggested values: mail_host='smtp.ufhpc'
+Also set these with suggested values: mail_host='smtp.ufhpc', mail_port='25'

 Then, to send an email: